Whether you are starting a new company or running an established one, you will probably spend most of your day thinking about how to make it succeed.

 In some cases, our accountant could answer by email.
 Sometimes they requested a call or meeting.

-Of course, each interaction did cost us money and it was added to our annual bill.
-However, the hourly rate we pay for such advice is minimal compared to the advice and recommendations we received in return.
+Of course, each interaction did cost us money, and it was added to our annual bill.
+However, the hourly rate we pay for such advice is minimal compared to the advice and recommendations we receive in return.

-The penalties for getting things wrong can be high so we’ve always at least paid for an accountant to double to check the figures and accounts our software has come up with.
+If you want to take a DIY approach to your accounts, we recommend hiring an accountant to give your finances a once-over.
+The penalties for getting things wrong can be high, so we’ve always at least paid for an accountant to double-check the figures and accounts our software has come up with.

 Which Accounting Software Is Right For You?